Could Monkeypox Be the Next Pandemic?

 “If you have an unexplained fever, rash or other signs of monkeypox, call your primary care provider or go to a health clinic to get tested,” Hayden says.
 “To slow the spread, try to cover any rash or sores on your skin with clothing or Band-Aids, wear a mask and avoid close or intimate contact with others until you get your test results.”

-Hayden also recommends that you get the monkeypox vaccine if you are eligible.
-RUSH is partnering with the Chicago Department of Public Health to offer the monkeypox vaccine for people who meet certain criteria.
+R also recommends that you get the monkeypox vaccine if you are eligible.
+Rush is partnering with the Chicago Department of Public Health to offer the monkeypox vaccine for people who meet certain criteria.
 You can also receive the vaccine after exposure to someone with confirmed monkeypox to reduce your risk for developing the disease.

 Related Stories